bindok1/histopia/README.md

 - **Presentation Layer:** Contains UI components and ViewModels
 - **Domain Layer:** Contains business logic and use cases
 - **Data Layer:** Handles data operations and repository implementations

+## 💡 About Histopia

+Histopia is an educational platform designed to deliver historical knowledge through an interactive and engaging mobile application.
+The project aims to combine educational content with modern mobile development practices.

 ## 🤝 Contributing